jjforsythe/simple-interest-calculator/README.md

 - Run 'npm install' from the root directory
 - Run 'npm start' from the root directory

+To test (currently only initial rendering test):

+- Run 'npm run client-test' from the root directory

 ## Client

 The code for the client can be found in /client and runs on localhost:3000.